What Is the Fair Debt Collection Practices Act - FDCPA?

 You can avoid dealing with debt collectors by staying in touch with your creditors.

 Say you lose your job and can’t pay your credit card bill.
 You can call your credit card company and ask if they have a hardship program to help out.
-Some of the benefits of these programs are:
+Benefits of these programs may include:

 Reduced or waived monthly payments